pointfreeco/swift-parsing/README.md

 }
 ```

-We can even pass the initializer directly if we map the name parser to a `String` in the builder block:
+If we map the name parser to a `String` in the builder block, we can even pass the user initializer directly:

 ```swift
 let user = Parse(User.init(id:name:isAdmin:)) {